The Advanced Technology Genomics Core (ATGC) offers several microarray services, including:

 - The Clariom S Arrays design provides extensive coverage of all known well-annotated genes, compatibility with clinical sample types, scalable formats, and flexible data analysis software.
 Clariom S Assays are the tools of choice to find expression biomarkers with known function as quickly, easily, and cost-effectively as possible.

-The ATGC performs SNP genotyping microarray services using Affymetrix and Illumina platforms.
+The ATGC performs SNP genotyping microarray services using Illumina platforms.

 Pricing for SNP profiling microarray services can be found on the service pricing schedule.